 The good news is most companies view the use of their trademarks in links as a branding opportunity and are unlikely to claim infringement.
 Still, publishers should keep the trademark issue in mind if you intend to publish a link to a company in a critical piece.
 Even then, the fair use defense should provide you with protection.

 Hyperlinking As A Trespass of Chattels

 Bidder’s Edge argues that its searches represent a negligible load on plaintiff’s computer systems, and do not rise to the level of impairment to the condition or value of eBay’s computer system required to constitute a trespass.
 However, it is undisputed that eBay’s server and its capacity are personal property, and that Bidder’s Edge searches use a portion of this property.
 Even if its searches use only a small amount of eBay’s computer system capacity, Bidder’s Edge has nonetheless deprived eBay of the ability to use that portion of its personal property for its own purposes.
 The law recognizes no such right to use another’s personal property.
-Accordingly, Bidder’s Edge actions appear to have cause injury to eBay.
+Accordingly, Bidder’s Edge actions appear to have caused injury to eBay.

 Do hyperlinks infringe copyright?
 The use of one or two links incorporating short phrases rarely should give rise to a justifiable complaint.
 However, one must be careful about using trademarked phrases as anchor text or scraping and building large farms of links.